 The goal of this project was to assess the factors that contribute to the water quality impairments identified within two RRB tributaries, the Bois de Sioux and Mustinka Rivers, and to identify target areas for implementation of beneficial management practices (BMPs) using hydrologic models.
 Both, the Mustinka and Bois de Sioux Watersheds contain stream impairments that affect the designated aquatic life use.
 Three reaches of the Rabbit River within the Bois de Sioux Watershed are impaired as a result of high turbidity, low dissolved oxygen, and low fish counts based on the Index of Biotic Integrity (IBI).
-Two reaches of the Mustinka River are impaired as a result of within the Bois de Sioux based on the Index of Biotic Integrity (IBI).
+Two reaches of the Mustinka River are impaired as a result of high turbidity and low dissolved oxygen.

 To better understand the source of the turbidity impairments within these two watersheds, hydrologic models developed with SWAT were utilized.
-Because SWAT models have already been developed and calibrated for each of the major RRB tributaries through the Energy & Environmental Research Center (EERC) Waffle® project, much of the base work related to model development was already done.
+Because SWAT models have already been developed and calibrated for each of the major RRB tributaries through the Energy & Environmental Research Center (EERC) Waffle[®] project, much of the base work related to model development was already done.
 However, the existing additional work was conducted to expand the Bois de Sioux and Mustinka models for use in water quality applications.
 In addition, since development of the initial SWAT models, new SWAT models developed by the EERC were used for water quantity applications, thus spatial data sets and updated versions of the SWAT program were available.
 These updates were incorporated into the models developed for this project.